23 Best Breeds of Rabbit Price in India

 Satin Rabbits

 Satin rabbits originated in the United States in the 1930s and are named for the striking satin sheen on their coat.
-The unique shine of the coat is caused by a gene mutation that causes the guard hairs to be transparent, reflecting the light in an unusual way.
+The unique shine of the coat is caused by a gene mutation that causes the guard hairs to be transparent, reflecting the light unusually.
 Satin rabbits have a calm temperament and are generally very good-natured.
 They are gentle, friendly rabbits and usually good with children.

 Satin rabbit